Jason-Hargrove/100-days-of-code/README.md

 # 100 Days Of Code - log

+### Day 1: October 16, 2021

+**Today's Progress** Worked on solving Two Number Sum with a for loop.
+Decided I should also try the same solve in Python.

+**Thoughts:** I've been working in JavaScript for awhile, and want to improve, and I think I also want learn more about Python.
+After I solve the challenge in JavaScript, I'll try take the rest of my time and see how far I can get translating it into Python.

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 0: October 15, 2021

 **Today's Progress** Setting up.
 Reading through the Two Number Sum challenge.